sfigg/commercialization-public/manufacture/iot/create-a-new-bsp.md

 	-  Add the FeatureIDs: IOT_DISABLE_UMCI and IOT_ENABLE_TESTSIGNING to enable test binaries and packages to work.

-    -  Optional: add the FeatureID for the other apps and test packages: OEM_AppxHelloWorld, OEM_CustomCmd, OEM_FileAndRegKey, that you created in Lab 1.
+    -  Optional: add the FeatureID for the other apps and test packages: OEM_AppxHelloWorld, CUSTOM_CMD, OEM_FileAndRegKey, that you created in Lab 1.

        ``` xml
        <Microsoft>